ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

 Browse to your Grafana server's URL, which in this guide is `https://grafana.homelab.cloud`:

-1. You will get to Grafana's login page:
+1. You reach the Grafana's login page:

     ![Grafana login page](images/g035/grafana_login_page.webp "Grafana login page")

 2. Enter `admin` as username and also as password.
-Right after login you will be asked to change the password.
+Right after login you ares asked to change the password.
 Do it or skip this step altogether:

     ![Grafana change password page](images/g035/grafana_change_password_page.webp "Grafana change password page")

-3. After login successfully you will get into your Grafana's `Home` dashboard:
+3. After login successfully you get into your Grafana's `Home` dashboard:

     ![Grafana Home dashboard](images/g035/grafana_home_dashboard_default.webp "Grafana Home dashboard")